Author: Tullia Gallina Toschi

 Assuring the quality and authenticity of olive oil

 Partners in the OLEUM project have joined forces to empower the detection of olive oil fraud in three ways: validation of new and/or improved analytical methods, establishment of an OLEUM Databank and formation of an OLEUM Network that brings together stakeholders involved in the olive oil sector.
-In addition, OLEUM aims to support policy makers to improve regulatory standards and develop a communication strategy to increase trust in olive oil products.
+In addition, OLEUM aims to support policy makers to improve regulatory standards and develop a communication strategy to explain the extraordinary research around olive oil authentication.

 OLEUM partners are revising existing analytical methods to ensure the quality